Twin: Monozygotic twins of different sexes

 Among monozygotic twins, in extremely rare cases, twins have been born with different sexes (one male, one female).
 When monozygotic twins are born with different sexes it is because of chromosomal defects.
 The probability of this is so small that multiples having different sexes is universally accepted as a sound basis for in utero clinical determination that the multiples are not monozygotic.

 Another abnormality that can result in monozygotic twins of different sexes is if the egg is fertilized by a male sperm but during cell division only the X chromosome is duplicated.
 This results in one normal male (XY) and one female with Turner syndrome (45,X).
 In these cases, although the twins did form from the same fertilized egg, it is incorrect to refer to them as genetically identical, since they have different karyotypes.

 Semi-identical (sesquizygotic) twins

 Monozygotic twins can develop differently, due to their genes being differently activated.
 More unusual are semi-identical twins, also known as sesquizygotic.
 As of 2019, only two cases have been reported.
-These "half-identical twins" are hypothesized to occur when an ovum is fertilized by two sperm.
+These "half-identical twins" are hypothesized to occur when an ovum is fertilized by two sperm (polyspermy).
 The cell assorts the chromosomes by heterogonesis and the cell divides into two, with each daughter cell now containing the correct number of chromosomes.
 The cells continue to develop into a morula.
 If the morula then undergoes a twinning event, two embryos will be formed, with different paternal genes but identical maternal genes.